zampierilucas/kindle-ble-hid/README.md

 # Kindle BLE HID Support

-Connect BLE keyboards, mice, and game controllers to your Kindle MT8110 Bellatrix using Google Bumble.
+Connect BLE keyboards, mice, and game controllers to your Kindle using Google Bumble.

 ## Quick Start